ebi-gene-expression-group/tertiary_workflows_docs/docs/overview.rst

 Project overview
 ################

-This project is concerned with building infrastructure for benchmarking components of tertiary (post-quantification) pipelines in single-cell RNA-seq analysis.

-Pipelines for tertiary analyses such as clustering are built from individual components representing logical steps such as expression matrix normalisation, cell filtering, computation of dimension reductions and clustering itself.
+Single-cell tertiary analyses include step such as:

+* expression matrix normalisation
+* cell filtering
+* computation of dimension reductions
+* clustering itself

 These steps may be implemented in a variety of ways including stand-alone tools, scripts, or R package functions.
 To compare equivalent logical steps between workflows, and to 'mix and match' those components for optimal workflows is therefore a challenging excercise without additional infrastructure.

 We aim to 'componentise' tools associated with these workflows and more importantly build standards and infrastructure to facilitate this process for others in future.